 The Faculty will report Faculty bursaries received by OSAP recipients directly to OSAP; this means that OSAP applicants do not have to declare their Faculty bursaries in their OSAP applications.
 Students from other provinces who receive both Faculty bursaries and their own provinces' government student financial assistance are responsible for reporting their Faculty bursaries to these government student financial assistance agencies.

 Direct Deposit

-Set up your direct bank deposit of refunds using ACORN at www.acorn.utoronto.ca
+Students are encouraged to set up direct bank deposit of refunds using ACORN at www.acorn.utoronto.ca

 Student Lines of Credit